Throwing away prompts after generating code is like checking in compiled binaries while discarding source.

 Connections

-- To Plan-Build-Review: The plan IS the source code—it's not throwaway scaffolding
+- To Plan-Build-Review: The plan IS the source code, not scaffolding—BMAD's four-phase methodology demonstrates this at scale

-- To Self-Improving Experts: Expertise files are specs for agent behavior
+- To Self-Improving Experts: Expertise files are specs for agent behavior—same "spec as source code" philosophy

-- To Knowledge Evolution: Knowledge bases are specs for how to think about domains
+- To Knowledge Evolution: Knowledge bases are specs for domain understanding

 - To Prompt Structuring: Structured prompts are executable specifications